krsdata/programmerlab.com/wp-content/plugins/user-submitted-posts/readme.txt

 **Installation**

 1. Upload the plugin to your blog and activate
-2. Visit the USP settings to configure your options
+2. Configure your options via the plugin settings
+3. Display the form via shortcode or template tag

 [More info on installing WP plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins)

 **Usage**

-To display the submission form on any WP Post or Page, add the USP Shortcode:
+To display the form on any WP Post, Page, or widget, add the shortcode:

 	[user-submitted-posts]

-Or, to display the form anywhere in your theme, add the USP Template Tag:
+Or, to display the form anywhere in your theme, add the template tag:

 	<?php if (function_exists('user_submitted_posts')) user_submitted_posts(); ?>